tritch/datasciencecoursera/test.md

 ###Getting and Cleaning Data Course Project
 ##Purpose

 This project requires the student to read text files into R dataframes, to analyze data structures, to determine intermediate concatenation and merge operations, and to demonstrate other fundamental operations required to scrub a large data set.
-The deliverable is two tidy datasets ready for downstream analysis.
+The deliverable is two tidy datasets ready for downstream analysis with documentation as described below.

 ##Submission summary